robritz/givebutter-frontend-exercise/README.md

 - Given more time, what would you suggest for improving the performance of this app?

+A phase 1 update could be to store the pokemon list in an object and perform the filter on that object versus making a fetch for the list on each search keystroke.
+There may be some hangups with useEffect fetching data on pageload, so I would perform the caching on the first search and make it available for subsequent searches.

+If we know the data is only updated say, once a day at a specific time, we could run a cron job to fetch the data and store it in our database.

+Caching each request for pokemon details for repeated retrieval would also help with performance.

 - Is there anything you would consider doing if we were to go live with this app?

+I would add security checks around the form input to prevent folks and/or bots from running JS from our app.

 - What was the most challenging aspect of this work for you (if at all)?

+I was a little rusty on Promises!
+It was fun to dig up chaining the details and evolution calls to simplify that process.
+I would love some feedback on whether this approach works well or needs some tweaking.

+I noticed the use of BEM naming conventions, which I'm familiar with but not well versed in.
+I enjoyed diving into that process and looking for clues into how the team is using them in this instance.

+Thank you so much for this opportunity!
+This was a really fun exorcise, I enjoyed it.
+Cheers!